Jt3kt/LogRhythm/MS_Sysmon_Deploy/readme.txt

 Any material that is referenced from another developer; I appreciate the dedication those in the community have and openness to share.
 Thank you!

 - SwiftOnSecurity - Sysmon configuration policy
+- Mark Russinovich and Thomas Garnier - Publication and development of Sysmon